-One of the most straightforward ways students live out our mission of "realizing their potential as leaders, independent thinkers, and thoughtful citizens" is by participating in our country's democracy by voting.
+One of the most straightforward ways students live out our mission of "realizing their potential-as leaders, independent thinkers, and thoughtful citizens" is by participating in our country's democracy by voting.
 Aside from prominent national elections that HMI will be aware of, we also encourage you to check on any local elections that occur while you're at HMI.

 During Gap we will do our best to arrange an opportunity for students to engage in this important civic action.
 The backcountry nature of our programming makes the logistics of collecting, delivering, and mailing each student's absentee ballots a complicated process.
-It is important to note that unforeseen circumstances (route-changes, harsh weather, road closures, and others) could make getting a student's ballot in on time difficult.
+It is important to note that unforeseen circumstances could make getting a student's ballot in on time difficult.
 This being said, we have had success facilitating the voting process when students prepare arrangements to vote with ample time before the course begins.